 Edmund said no more to either lady; but going quietly to another table, on which the supper-tray yet remained, brought a glass of Madeira to Fanny, and obliged her to drink the greater part.
-She wished to be able to decline it; but the tears, which a variety of feelings created, made it easier to swallow than to speak.
+She wished to be "Fanny will feel quite as grateful as the occasion requires," was Edmund's only reply, and the subject dropt.